allyhume/BurghardtModels/README.md

 # Burghardt Models
 Seed dormancy and seed dispersal models from Burghardt et al. 2015

+Matlab implementations based on the original R code from: https://github.com/lianaburghardt/Arabimodel_BurghardtAmNat2015

 To use the models create an instance, adjust any parameters that differ from the default and then use the run method.

 For example: